Travel information systems of the past – and of the future

 Supervisor: Professor Anders Gullberg, Opponent: Professor Oskar Juhlin

-Cano Viktorsson, Carlos (2014).
+Cano Viktorsson, Carlos (2014) From Vision to Transition: Exploring the Potential for Public Information Services to Facilitate Sustainable Urban Transport .
 Licentiate thesis.
 KTH Royal Institute of Technology, Stockholm.